 Asmodee wrote a title that made waves well before its release.
-Discover is according to the publisher the first “Unique Game” on the market.
-Each game should be unique in terms of its content, even if this only applies to details.
+Products is, according to the publisher, the first "unique game" on the market.
+Each game should be unique in terms of its content, even if this will sometimes only apply to details.
 Discover - To undiscovered lands is so interesting to me because the basic idea sounds interesting.
 It is important to find out whether this title is actually as unique as advertised or whether the concept is more of a clever marketing gimmick.

 And then there is the question of the playful quality.
 For a board game, it is not enough if the material concept is innovative - it must also be fun.
 Setting up the board game as a survival game is clever: in hardly any other genre can material changes be implemented as dynamically as in games in which the variable environment makes a significant contribution to the gaming experience.